deckhouse/virtualization/docs/ADMIN_GUIDE.md

     - Either minimum and maximum memory for all cores in the range,
     - Either the minimum and maximum memory per core (`memoryPerCore`).

 2. Allowed fractions of cores (`coreFractions`) — a list of allowed values (for example, [25, 50, 100] for 25%, 50%, or 100% core usage).
+If the `coreFraction` parameter is explicitly specified in the virtual machine specification, its value must be from this list.

+3. Default core fraction value (`defaultCoreFraction`) — specifies which core fraction will be used by default for this range of cores if the `coreFraction` parameter is not explicitly specified in the virtual machine specification.
+This value must be present in the `coreFractions` list.
+If `defaultCoreFraction` is not set, the default value of `100%` is applied.

 {{< alert level="warning" >}}
 Important: For each range of cores, be sure to specify: